 We’ve rounded up all the most expensive Pokémon cards that have sold throughout the years.
-Some are fan favourites, some have value by dint of being among the strongest Pokémon cards, and others are special promo Pokémon cards printed as one-off events.
-Although many of the most expensive Pokémon cards are older prints, interest in the Pokémon Trading Card Game is thriving, with some of the most expensive Pokémon cards selling for record prices only last year.
+Some are fan favourites, some rank among the most powerful Pokémon and best Pokémon cards in the game, and others are special promo cards printed as one-off events.
+Although many of the most expensive Pokémon cards are older prints, interest in the Pokémon Trading Card Game is thriving, with some of the most costly cards selling for record prices only last year.

 - Pikachu Illustrator